Skip to content

 14 July 2025

-The 2025 Frontiers in Human Health Summer School will take place from 14 July to 25 August 2025 (with accommodation available from 13 July).
-This page currently features information relating to 2024, but will soon be updated to show details for the 2025 summer school.
+The 2025 Frontiers in Human Health Summer School will take place from 14 July to 8 August 2025 (with accommodation available from 13 July).
+Submit your application to take part in the summer school now.

 If you have any questions about the summer school please email summer@sgul.ac.uk.